IBM/aspera-cli/README.md

 4.16.0.pre
 ```

-In order to keep persistency of configuration on the host,
-you should specify your user's config folder as a volume for the container.
+In order to keep persistency of configuration on the host, you should specify your user's configuration folder as a volume for the container.
 To enable write access, a possibility is to run as `root` in the container (and set the default configuration folder to `/home/cliuser/.aspera/ascli`).
 Add options: